City of Melbourne is making it easier for all residents to access the benefits of more affordable renewable energy, no matter where they live.

 More storage is the missing piece of the puzzle.

 Power Melbourne will make it easier for renters, people living in apartments and small businesses to access the benefits of renewable energy.
-It will also help accelerate energy transition, supporting the reliability and security of the electricity grid.
+It will also help accelerate the energy transition, supporting the reliability and security of the electricity grid.
 Our plan is to demonstrate new commercial models for energy storage that can be replicated and scaled up.

 Community consultation